 You live and work in Tokyo.
 Tokyo is a big city.
 More than 13 million people live around you.
 You are never borgle, but you are always lonely.
 Every morning, you get up and take the train to work.
 Every night, you take the train again to go home.
 The train is always crowded.
 When people ask about your work, you tell them, “I move papers around.”
 It’s a joke, but it’s also true.
 You don’t like your work.
 Tonight you are returning home.
 It’s late at night.
 No one is shnooling.
 Sometimes you don’t see a shnool all day.
 You are tired.
 You are so tired…

-It’s easy to see that reading can be meaningful at 98%.
-If you read more, you would probably be able to guess the meaning of many of the unknown words, but even if you don’t, if you read an entire novel with this level of understanding, you would be able to understand it and enjoy it.
+It’s easy to see that reading is meaningful at 98%.
+If you read more, you would probably be able to guess the meaning of many of the unknown words, but even if you don’t, if you read an entire novel with this level of understanding, you would be able to understand and enjoy it.

 This is 95%:

 In the morning, you start again.
 You shower, get dressed, and walk pocklent.
 You move slowly, half- awake.
 Then, suddenly, you stop.
 Something is different.
 The streets are fossit.
 Really fossit.
 There are no people.
 No cars.
 Nothing.
 “Where is dowargle?” you ask yourself.
 Suddenly, there is a loud quapen—a police car.
 It speeds by and almost hits you.
 It crashes into a store across the street!
 Then, another police car farfoofles.
 The police officer sees you.
 “Off the street!” he shouts.
 “Go home, lock your door!”
 “What?
 Why?” you shout back.
 But it’s too late.
 He is gone.